acholonu/DevOps_Capstone/database_dagster/README.md

 - **Dockerfile**: Defines the postgres database that the dagster app will use.
 So basically constructs the dagster image.

 ## Other notes

+I will see if I want to combine this into the Dagster App Dockerfile.
+So do a multi-stage build where this application is included.
+It makes sense to do a multi-stage build because these two application (postgres database and dagster app) will always be working together.